 Gordon’s contribution to the branch was recognised in 1999 when he was made an honorary life member and received a gold and silver inscribed plate from chairperson Tina Butler.
 At the presentation, Gordon was recognised among other things as a ‘hyperdiver’ who had over two decades, clocked up 2,500 dives, recovered 2,000 bottles, pot water, bottles and several loos.
 Many of Gordon’s finds are now on display in local museums.

 But what of the modern day Penrith Divers?
 The club now numbers around a dozen regular divers and a similar number of snorkellers.
-Club meetings and lectures are held at Abbott Lodge Ice Cream Farm, near Penrith while the weekly pool sessions take place on Sundays at the local pool.
+Club meetings and lectures are held regularly at a range of venues near Penrith while the weekly pool sessions take place on Sundays at the local pool.
 The pool sessions are often followed by a lake dive in Ullswater in the winter - it’s only 15 minutes away, and further afield in the summer months at Crummock, Wastwater or Capernwray.

 Only being a small group you worry sometimes about the future of the club.
 It is great when you get new members and see them progress from nervous new starters to confident Sports or even Master Divers.
 Thanks to all the branch instructors who work hard to develop the skills of new members and prepare them for open water.

 Penrith Divers is maintaining the traditions established by those hard-working early members which sees a group of very dedicated individuals working hard with enthusiastic members and trainees to keep the spirit of marine adventure alive and well in Cumbria.